sf-wdi-37/project-wayfarer/README.md

 ## Brief

-We have been commissioned to build a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.
+We have been commissioned to build a travel community, code-named **Project Wayfarer** for now, for users to blog about trips and share  their favorite locations around the world.

 ## Client Contract